aftdev/dev-env-manager/CONTRIBUTING.md

 In order to trigger a version bump and creation of this release branch your PR needs to contain a `changeset` file

 To do so use the command `yarn changeset add` and follow the instructions.
-It will automatically create a commit for you that you can then push to your branch.
+Commit and push the newly created changesets file(s) along your other changes to your PR.

 Everything is done thanks to [changesets](https://github.com/changesets/changesets) and it's [github action](https://github.com/changesets/action)

+More information can be found [here](./.changeset/README.md)